 A complete range of FRP rebars

-Since 1987, Pultrall has been manufacturing V-ROD FRP rebars - a groundbreaking solution for civil structures that require enhanced corrosion resistance.
+FRP rebars - a groundbreaking solution for civil structures that require enhanced corrosion resistance.
 FRP Rebars are composed of glass fibers and resin.
 The glass-fibers provide stiffness and strength to the bars, while the vinyl ester or polyester resin delivers exceptional corrosion resistance, making them ideal for use in harsh chemical or alkaline environments.
-At Pultrall, we understand the importance of longevity and durability in civil engineering structures, which is why we believe FRP bars are an essential solution.
-Our V-ROD FRP rebars offer a long-lasting solution to corrosion problems, increasing the life expectancy of the structures in which they are used.
+At ECPL, we understand the importance of longevity and durability in civil engineering structures, which is why we believe FRP bars are an essential solution.
+Our FRP rebars offer a long-lasting solution to corrosion problems, increasing the life expectancy of the structures in which they are used.

 Explore our website to learn more about our products and how they can be incorporated into your civil engineering projects.

 Why FRP rebars?

 FRP (Fiber Reinforced Polymer) rebars have become increasingly popular as an alternative to traditional steel reinforcement bars in civil engineering structures.
 This is due to several reasons that make FRP rebars a superior choice in many applications.